Robin Costello BSc. DipAc. MBAcC. CertAc(China)

 Tel: 01392 424276

-Naturally people always ask what conditions can be treated by acupuncture?
-Acupuncture originated in China, and other far eastern cultures, where it still features in mainstream healthcare, both as a stand-alone therapy and alongside conventional western medicine.
-It is widely used and accepted all over the world.
 There are now over 1000 recommendations for treatment of more than 100 conditions, enshrined in clinical practice guidelines across 30 countries.
 Sections of our own NHS have made use of acupuncture in for example, mental health, midwifery and pain control.

-Overall, an estimated four million treatments are now provided in the UK annually, and this has been cited as a substantial contribution to the nation’s healthcare (1).
-Of these, something like half a million treatments are given for pain relief of one sort or another eg. back, neck, nerve pain etc. Dr Stephen Birch, associate professor at the Kristiana University in Oslo, says his team has identified 4463 positive recommendations for acupuncture in 2175 different publications around the world.
+Overall, an estimated four million treatments are provided in the UK annually, and this has been cited as a substantial contribution to the nation’s healthcare (1).
+Of these, something like half a million treatments are given for pain relief of one sort or another eg. back, neck, nerve pain etc. Dr Stephen Birch, associate professor at the Kristiana University in Oslo, said his team identified 4463 positive recommendations for acupuncture in 2175 different publications around the world.

 In the Articles menu, you will find evidence from medical researchers worldwide, showing acupuncture’s effectiveness across a broad range of conditions.You are always welcome to telephone to enquire about a particular complaint.
 The evidence base for acupuncture increases year by year, but trials to date vary in their quality.
-The British Acupuncture Council has produced an explanation of the midwifery, and discusses a wide variety of conditions in relation to it.
+The British Acupuncture Council has produced an explanation of the evidence pyramid and discusses a wide variety of conditions in relation to it.

 For some conditions, you may already be under the care of your GP or a specialist.
 Seeing an acupuncturist as well is not usually a problem, and I would encourage you to tell your doctor you are doing so.
 GPs are interested to learn of other treatments which have helped their patients.